Best 4-Season Tents of 2024/25

 A few extras you may want for your winter camping trip include: a footprint for added floor protection, snow stakes for winter camping, and a gear loft or storage pockets for organization.
 Check the manufacturer's recommendations for compatible accessories.
 You can also check out our How to get started Winter camping guide for accessories we like.

-Testing a winter tent in Oregon in January.
+Testing the Black Diamond FirstLight in Oregon in January.

 To bring you the best of the best tents for winter camping, we compared reviews from Switchback Travel, Outdoor Gear Lab, The Manual, Outside Online, Gear Institute, Backpacker Magazine, Business Insider, Gear Junkie, Men’s Journal, Backpacking Light, Sectionhiker, and Rock and Ice.